Are you one of the many lucky humans who have experienced the unconditional love and devotion of a great dog?

 85. Try Zorbing

 Is your dog mesmerized by a hamster exercise ball?
 Do they obsessively follow you around, no matter where you go?

 If so, you should try zorbing with your friendly, 4-footed stalker.
 Zorbing involves rolling downhill in an orb — like a hamster ball designed for people.
 The orbs are pushed on gently rolling hills or flat surfaces.
-Your dog is better suited to the water version of zorbing, which you can see in action in the video above.
+Your dog is better suited to the water version of zorbing.
 It’s a giant inflatable bubble that lets you and your pup walk on water.